theabdullahalam/theabdullahalam.com/README.md

 # theabdullahalam.com
-This is a work in progress repo for my personal website that will host my own personal blog, link to subscribe to my newsletter (if that plan works out), and my photography portfolio.
+This is a work in progress repo for my personal website that will host my own personal blog, link to subscribe to my newsletter, and my photography portfolio.

 Stack:
 - nginx